michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0058.md

 - n: the act of disrupting an established order so it fails to continue
 - n: a displacement of a part (especially a bone) from its normal position (as in the shoulder or the vertebral column)
 ### Family
+- dislocation: dislocations+
+- bilocation: bilocations
-dislocation: dislocations+;bilocation: bilocations;dislocate: dislocated, dislocates, dislocating, dislocation;locate: dislocate, located, locater, locates, locating, location, locator, relocate;located: unlocated;locater: locaters;location: bilocation, locations;locator: locators;relocate: relocated, relocates, relocating, relocation;relocation: relocations
+- dislocate: dislocated, dislocates, dislocating, dislocation
+- locate: dislocate, located, locater, locates, locating, location, locator, relocate
+- located: unlocated
+- locater: locaters
+- location: bilocation, locations
+- locator: locators
+- relocate: relocated, relocates, relocating, relocation
+- relocation: relocations
 ### Examples
 - Film fans will immediately detect a nod to “The Shining” in the bar sequences, which possess the same echoing sense of dislocation and weirdness.
 - Stafford is playing with an injured middle finger on his throwing hand, reportedly a dislocation and ligament damage.